Holistic Environmental Management Information Disclosure Based on the TCFD Framework, TNFD Framework Draft, etc.

 Overview

 The following is an excerpt from the disclosure in the Environmental Report 2023, “Holistic Environmental Management Information Disclosure Based on the TCFD Framework, TNFD Framework Draft, etc”.
-For more information, see Environmental Report 2023.
+For more information, see Environmental Report 2024.

-When preparing the information in this section, we have complied with the TCFD final recommendations published in June 2018 and the new TCFD guidance published in October 2021, and we have also referred to the beta versions 0.1 to 0.4 of the TNFD framework, which were disclosed in stages between March 2022 and March 2023, and to the IFRS S1 and S2 standards formally published on June 26, 2023 by the International Sustainability Standards Board (ISSB) in parts.
+When preparing the information in this section, we have complied with the TCFD recommendations (June 2018), the new TCFD guidance (October 2021), and the TNFD recommendations v1.0 (September 2023).In addition, we have referred to the S1 and S2 standards published by the International Sustainability Standards

 Governance